Modern Slavery Statement — Flat Clearance Newham

 Document representing annual review process and action plan for modern slavery measures Flat Clearance Newham undertakes an annual review of this modern slavery statement and our associated policies and procedures.
 The review examines audit results, incident reports, training completion rates and the effectiveness of reporting channels.
 Findings produce a measurable action plan and timeline for improvement, ensuring that policies evolve in response to emerging risks and the operational realities of the Newham area.

-Final commitment statement showing senior management endorsement of anti-slavery policies In conclusion, Flat Clearance Newham is committed to maintaining a transparent, proactive and accountable approach to preventing modern slavery across our services and supply chain.
+A large pile of assorted paper waste consisting of crumpled, torn, and flattened documents, including letters, forms, and printed sheets, situated outdoors on a pavement or driveway.
+The papers vary in size, color, and texture, with some edges frayed or torn, revealing layers of white, cream, and light grey tones.
+In the background, there are blurred fallen leaves, stones, and an indication of an outdoor environment in a residential area, which may be within Newham or nearby.
+The scene appears to capture a roadside or driveway collection point for rubbish removal by Flat Clearance Newham, emphasizing the removal of paper and general waste.
+The natural lighting highlights the texture of the paper, with shadows cast by the uneven stacks, conveying a realistic snapshot typical of rubbish clearance operations in the local area.
+In conclusion, Flat Clearance Newham is committed to maintaining a transparent, proactive and accountable approach to preventing modern slavery across our services and supply chain.
 We will continue to strengthen supplier audits, improve reporting channels and conduct regular reviews to reflect best practice.
 This statement is endorsed by senior management and will be reviewed annually to ensure ongoing relevance and effectiveness in protecting workers and communities connected to our flat clearance activities in Newham.

 Flat Clearance Newham